kema-dev/ft_transcendence/docs/kema/kema.md

 # kema-dev

+* TODO login seemlessly with login OR mail
-* TODO check registration / auth input with vuelidate or a regex in frontend
+* TODO check registration / auth input with a regex in backend, then send appropriate message to frontend in order to display a notification
 * TODO add 2FA option
 * TODO Fix cookie seting for authentication
 * TODO check if I run docker in rootless mode